pauljones0/facebook-marketplace-rss/README.md

 ## Overview

-This project generates a RSS feed for Facebook Marketplace, allowing you to track new ads based on customizable filters.
+This project generates an RSS feed for Facebook Marketplace so you can track new ads based on customizable filters.
+It is built with:

-Note: the code has been tested with `Python3` on `Linux` and `Windows 10`.
+- Selenium for web scraping
+- SQLite for ad tracking
+- RSS feed generation
+- Background job scheduling
+- A flexible, configuration-based filtering system

+*Tested using Python3 on Linux and Windows 10.*

+## Features

+- **Configurable Filters:** Define multi-level search keywords per URL.
+- **Automated Scheduling:** Checks for new ads at regular intervals.
+- **Rate Control:** Auto-adjusts the delay between URL requests based on the number of URLs (with an option for manual override).
+- **RSS Feed Generation:** Easily monitor new ads with your favorite RSS reader, such as [Feedly](https://feedly.com/), [Inoreader](https://inoreader.com/), [Tiny Tiny RSS](https://tt-rss.org/), or [FreshRSS](https://freshrss.org/).

 ## Installation